ChronoGraph: A Real-World Graph-Based Multivariate Time Series Dataset: Introduction and Related Work

 To catalyze graph-aware forecasting in multivariate time series, we release \textsc{ChronoGraph}, a benchmark where nodes carry multivariate service metrics and edges capture call dependencies.
 Unlike existing datasets, it combines explicit topology with labeled incidents, enabling the evaluation of both forecasting and anomaly detection methods.
 This design exposes the limitations of topology-agnostic baselines and foundation models, and motivates structure-aware approaches that integrate temporal dynamics with graph information.
 Finally, we hope that resources like \textsc{ChronoGraph} will help connect the multivariate time series and temporal graph learning communities \citep{tempgraphs1, tempgraphs2} by providing a shared benchmark.
 Our contributions are as follows:

-\begin{enumerate} \item \textbf{A real-world multivariate time series dataset.} We release \textsc{ChronoGraph}, built from six months of production microservice telemetry covering $\sim 700$ services, each represented by $5$-dimensional time series with $\sim 8{,}000$ time steps per service along with $3$-dimensional time series capturing the communication between interacting services.
+\begin{enumerate} \item \textbf{A real-world multivariate time series dataset.} We release \textsc{ChronoGraph}, built from six months of production microservice telemetry covering $\sim 700$ services, each represented by $5$-dimensional time series with $\sim 8{,}000$ time steps per service along with $8$-dimensional time series capturing the communication between interacting services.

-\item \textbf{Explicit graph topology and incident propagation.} The dataset includes a service dependency graph, along which anomalies empirically propagate.
-This enables models to capture topological correlations in disruptions and supports the evaluation of topology-aware forecasting approaches.
+\item \textbf{Explicit graph topology and incident propagation.} The dataset includes a service dependency graph showing empirical anomaly propagation.
+This helps models capture topological correlations and supports the evaluation of topology-aware forecasting.

 \item \textbf{Baseline evaluation.} We benchmark forecasting methods, time-series foundation models, and standard anomaly detectors.
 We highlight key limitations of current approaches: their difficulty with long-term forecasting and their inability to leverage the system’s graph structure, and we discuss potential paths for improvement.